top of page

 Secretary

-Mary King has been FHRC Board of Directors Secretary since 2009.
-She retired from the construction manage- ment industry as a Senior Project Manager at EDiS Company.
+Mary has been FHRC Board of Directors Secretary since 2009.
+She retired from the construction management industry as a Senior Project Manager at EDiS Company.
 During 39 years with EDiS, she managed cost, quality, and scheduling for 68 projects valued at $190 million.
-Mary was a member of the National Association of Women in Construction for over 20 years, serving in several board positions.
+She was a member of the National Association of Women in Construction for over 20 years, serving in several board positions.
 She began volunteering at Riverview in 1999 when it was neglected.
 As a member of the "boots-on-the-ground" Board, she continues to assist with a variety of duties in the operation of the cemetery.

 Shirley Duffy